Ask the Heart Expert

 I have an irregular heartbeat.
 What’s the best way to treat it?

-At OHSU’s Cardiac Arrhythmia Center, we have cardiologists who are world leaders in treating heart rhythm problems.
+At OHSU's Arrhythmia & Heart Rhythm Clinic, we have cardiologists who are world leaders in treating heart rhythm problems.
 We also have Oregon’s only dedicated robotics laboratory for ablation procedures.
 These procedures treat small areas of heart tissue that are causing an irregular heartbeat.
 This can eliminate the need for long-term drug treatments.

 To learn more about your treatment options, or get more information about OHSU’s Arrhythmia and Heart Rhythm Program, call 503 494-1775.